Kishu Ken vs Komondor: Complete Comparison (2026)

 Health and Lifespan Comparison

 Kishu Ken has a typical lifespan of 12-15 years, while Komondor lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
 Kishu Ken is predisposed to Generally Robust, Minor Concerns, with associated veterinary costs for monitoring and treatment.
-Komondor faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Komondor faces its own health challenges including joint and skeletal conditions, Eye Conditions, Other Concerns.
 Kishu Ken has 2 documented predispositions compared to 3 for Komondor, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health